2018 Virginia's 10th congressional district election: National significance

 Democrats had to pick up at least an additional 24 seats in the 2018 House elections to win back the majority they lost in the 2010 election.
 This effort was focused on defending Democratic seats while picking up Republican seats, especially in races that were tossups or where the districts leaned Democratic.
 In a "blue wave" election, which saw Democrats win back the House majority and make significant gains in other offices across the country, many Republican incumbents were voted out, Republican politicians retired in record numbers, but Comstock had opted to fight for her seat.
 Democratic Rep. Don Beyer said that in Virginia, Comstock would be "the No. 1 target – we're going to put everyone behind it."

 Comstock had been described, by the numbers, as arguably the most vulnerable Republican House member.
-Part of the reason is that northern Virginia has become increasingly Democratic.
+This was partly because northern Virginia has become increasingly Democratic.
 In the 2017 Virginia House of Delegates election, seven of the eight Republican incumbents in the state legislature with districts touching Comstock's were defeated by Democrats.
-Among other reasons for Democrats' optimism about winning the election were that Democrat Hillary Clinton defeated Republican Donald Trump by 10 points in the 10th district in the 2016 United States presidential election and Democrat Ralph Northam won in the 10th district by a 13 percent margin in the 2017 Virginia gubernatorial election.
-Democrats believed Comstock would be defeated by Democratic voters bent on defeating anyone who shares a party affiliation with Trump.
+Among other reasons for Democrats' optimism about winning the election were that Democrat Hillary Clinton defeated Republican Donald Trump by 10 points in the 10th district in the 2016 United States presidential election, and Democrat Ralph Northam won in the 10th district by a 13 percent margin in the 2017 Virginia gubernatorial election.
+Democrats believed Comstock would be defeated by Democratic voters bent on defeating anyone who shared a party affiliation with Trump.

-Comstock, however, won by 6 points in 2016 despite the Republican presidential ticket's loss in her district, and she had said that the 2017 election results did not change her plans for the 2018 election because in her view, listening to the voters of the district and focusing on the district's priorities are what were important.
+Comstock, however, won by 6 points in 2016, despite the Republican presidential ticket's loss in her district.
+She had said that the 2017 election results did not change her plans for the 2018 election, because in her view, listening to the voters of the district and focusing on the district's priorities were what were important.
 In addition to the fact that Comstock was at first a proven winner in districts bluer than the national average, another challenge Democrats faced in unseating her was that the D.C. media market was one of the most expensive in the country, and reached many people who did not live in the district.
 This made it necessary to raise large amounts of money, including from outside groups.